 Sometimes you will actually be the only person who applies for the job.

-If you have the qualification, and if you can convince the hiring committee that you have the right attitude to work, and that you know something about their school, and about the things they try to achieve with special needs students, they will hire you.
+If you have the qualification, and if you can convince the hiring committee of your right attitude to work, and if you demonstrate some knowledge about their school and about the things they try to achieve with special needs students, they will hire you.

-The members of the committee (or a school principal, if they lead an interview with you) will ask you some personal and some behavioral questions, trying to understand your personality, attitude, as well as your readiness for this beautiful and difficult job.
-We will have a look at the questions in this article.
+The members of the committee (or a school principal, if they lead an interview with you) will ask you some personal and some behavioral questions.

 Personal questions and your motivation